markowanga/stweet/README.md

 Last important thing is fact that api can change — Twitter is api owner and changes are dependent of them.
 It is annoying when something does not work and users must report bugs is issues.

-## Main advantages of the solution
+## Main advantages of the library
- - Simple code — code is not mine, every user can contribute library
+ - **Simple code** — code is not mine, every user can contribute library
- - Domain objects and interfaces — main part of functionalities can be replaced (eg. calling web requests), library have basic simple solution, if you want to expand it you can do it very simple
+ - **Domain objects and interfaces** — main part of functionalities can be replaced (eg. calling web requests), library have basic simple solution, if you want to expand it you can do it very simple
- - 100% coverage with integration tests — this can find the api changes, tests is run every week and when task is failed we can easily find the source of change
+ - **100% coverage with integration tests** — this can find the api changes, tests is run every week and when task is failed we can easily find the source of change
- - Custom tweets output — it's part of interface, it you want to save custom tweets it takes you a short moment
+ - **Custom tweets output** — it's part of interface, it you want to save custom tweets it takes you a short moment

 ## Basic usage
-To make simple request the scrap task must be prepared.
-Next task should be processed by runner.
+To make simple request the scrap **task** must be prepared.
+Next task should be processed by **runner**.
 ```python
 import stweet as st